 Stephanie Girard, Human Resources Consultant, Emergency Medical Care Inc.

 Stephanie joined the human resources team at Emergency Medical Care in 2012 and has moved from managing the recruitment of paramedics and new employees to leadership development.
 Over the years, Stephanie progressed into recruitment and human resources, beginning in the offshore industry and transitioning into healthcare as a human resources manager, overseeing the recruitment of pharmacists for a national company.
 Stephanie and her husband are kept busy in their spare time with their two young sons.

-Michel Gravel, Senior Manager, Deployment & Medical Communications Management Centre, New Brunswick EMS
+Michel Gravel, Senior Manager, Deployment & Medical Communications Management Centre, Medavie Health Services New Brunswick

 Lisa Guild, Account Executive, Brokerage Sales, Medavie Blue Cross